American-School-of-the-Hague/psd2l-plugin/README.md

 **Start Page > System Administrator > Page and Data Management > Data Export Manager**

-Each plugin needs to be configured to produce CSV files with the appropriate data, characterset and column headers.
+Each plugin needs to be configured to produce CSV files with the appropriate data, character set and column headers.
 Each plugin documents the structure and settings under the **Data Export Manager Setup** heading.
 See the `README.md` in each plugin directory for more details.

 The basic settings are as follows: